MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr-received-send-emails-microsoft365-groups.md

 ## Symptoms

-When you send email messages to a Microsoft 365 group, you may receive the following non-delivery report (NDR):
+When you send an email message to a Microsoft 365 group, you may receive a non-delivery report (NDR) that resembles the following:

 > Delivery has failed to these recipients or groups:
 >